 COVID-19 UPDATE: THERE ARE NO IN-OFFICE SESSIONS BEING OFFERED AT THIS TIME.
 SESSIONS ARE BEING HELD BY PHONE OR THROUGH VIDEO CALLS.
-PLEASE NOTE: ALL IN-HOME SESSIONS OR OUTDOOR MEETINGS INVOLVE SOCIAL DISTANCING AND FOLLOWING CDC GUIDELINES.
+PLEASE NOTE: ALL IN-HOME SESSIONS OR OUTDOOR MEETINGS INCLUDE FOLLOWING LOCAL & CDC GUIDELINES.

 If you or someone you love needs help getting through a current or past difficulty that is impacting everyday life negatively, you've come to the right place.
 I believe that productive therapy can happen by sharing moments of laughter, deep discussions, interesting conversations while respecting the therapeutic relationship and identifying, through setting new goals, how to best move forward in a healthy productive way.